So, it would be more accurate to call Wells at the end of the Barkerville Highway, not the end of the road but the beginning of new adventures.

 Dave Jorgenson, is a long-time local who makes his living introducing his backyard to travellers and adventure-seekers from all over the world.

-As my friend @ApresWheeler and I experienced, 15 kilometres of Nordic skiing bliss around the community takes you up into a cross-country skiers dream.
-There's quality snow, tracked set, and set amid a unique winter wonderland.
+My friend @ApresWheeler and I experienced 15 kilometres of Nordic skiing bliss around the community which takes you up into a cross-country skier's dream.
+There's quality track-set snow, set amid a unique winter wonderland.

-We see a lot of people come here to either ski, snowshoe or even for snowmobiling and quote this is the most beautiful place they have ever experienced, says Jorgenson.
+We see a lot of people come here to either ski, snowshoe or even for snowmobiling and say this is the most beautiful place they have ever experienced, says Jorgenson.

 The unbelievable natural setting also is home to a friendly community of people who look out for each other.